llm-bible/llm-bible.github.io/_publications/jiang2023exploring.markdown

 bibkey: jiang2023exploring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.11473"}
-tags: ['Fine Tuning', 'GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Fine Tuning', 'GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning']
 ---
 Large language models (LLMs) have recently soared in popularity due to their ease of access and the unprecedented ability to synthesize text responses to